BobTheBot988/heapcy/README.md

 pip install heapcy
 ```

-> You need a working C/C++ toolchain and Python headers for your interpreter.
+> You may need a working C/C++ toolchain and Python headers for your interpreter.

 ---